LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 Generating Allure reports
 -------------------------

-A shell script is provided for generating
-`Allure <http://allure.qatools.ru>`__ reports.
+A Bash shell script and a PowerShell script are provided for generating `Allure <http://allure.qatools.ru>`__ reports.
 This requires exporting test results in xUnit XML format.
 A simple usage example (assuming a current directory containing tests):